Embracing Literature

 • Buy Poetry

-Working on my ninth book, back to science fiction..
+Working on my ninth book, this one on Africa

 .